kimausloos/kimausloos.github.io/_posts/2020-01-12-ansible-and-terraform-same-same-but-different.md

 <br />

 ### What when you need them both?
-You probably get now Ansible is all about running tasks, configuring machines but also about workflows that touch a bit of everything.
+You probably get now Ansible is all about running tasks, configuring machines; but also about workflows that touch a bit of everything.
 Terraform is the tool to make sure you have a complete environment spun up on AWS and also delete it all when you're done with it.
 But sometimes you want to spin up a whole environment and then run some workflows to configure everything or do deploys.

 Well, Ansible has a [Terraform module](https://docs.ansible.com/ansible/latest/modules/terraform_module.html) that allows you to run `terraform apply` while executing an `ansible-playbook`.
 That way you can start creating a complete infrasturcture and when done (successfully) start doing the rest of the actions needed to make sure everything is done.